Ground of Faith

 Stephen on "The sense of being an ‘I’."

 [If readers go to the Stephen Page they will find lengthy reviews agreeing that the Stephen in my book is the historical Stephen, a Greek speaking Jew, who was the first Christian to be martyred, and die for his faith.
 They can hear his voice, also the sound of the carnyx, the Celtic war trumpet, that Stephen called himself, speaking in the Greek dialect current amongst Celts in ancient Thrace and Galatia.]

 After the death and resurrection of Jesus, the twelve apostles employed him as a kind of social worker amongst Greek speaking widows.
 He did not stay in that role but preached to spread the Gospel.
 For that he became the first follower of Jesus to die for his faith.

 Many scholars think that both Jesus and Stephen had belonged to the Nazarene sect of the Essenes, and that Stephen’s teaching would be close to that of the historical Jesus.
-Interestingly it is also close to the teachings of modern Franciscan Catholics, which it seems is espoused by the present Pope Francis.
-Stephen can differ in the way he puts things, but the general message is much the same.
+Interestingly it is also consistent with the teachings of modern Franciscan Catholics, which it seems is espoused by the present Pope Francis.
+Stephen can differ in the way he puts things, but the general message is consistent.

 This is what Stephen had to say on "The Sense of Being an 'I'".
 Read the article

 MEDIUMS TODAY AND “AFTERLIFE TEACHING FROM STEPHEN THE MARTYR "